 Greg Fisher: About a decade ago, I was working at a hotel as a manager and I noticed there were a lot of guests coming up to the front desk to ask about things to do in the area.
 I realized this was a great service we were providing, and I saw an opportunity to monetize the process a little bit.

 We created an easy online ticketing system, and my family friend with a charter boat business was the first client.
 It went well.
 TripShock was born by a need in the market.
-Not to say reselling tours and activities wasn’t being done in other places, but in Destin, Fla., it wasn’t.
+Not to say reselling tours and activities weren’t being done in other places, but in Destin, Fla., it wasn’t.

 How many suppliers do you now have on the platform?